Code of Conduct and MSA Statement

 3.1.1 Independence and Confidentiality in Hiring Practices

-With a strong focus on equal opportunities, the selection of Company personnel shall only be carried out in accordance with applicable laws and regulations.
-The selection process is further based on a thorough assessment of the candidate’s skills and competencies to the required profile, in compliance with the applicable privacy, confidentiality and opinions of the candidate in question.
+With a strong focus on equal opportunities, the selection of Company’s personnel shall only be carried out in accordance with applicable laws and regulations.
+The selection process is also based on a thorough assessment of the candidate’s skills and competencies to the required profile, in compliance with privacy, confidentiality and opinions of the candidate in question.

 3.1.2 Professional Development

 Employees and external collaborators, with their various competencies and dedication, represent an essential element of the overall success of the Company.
 For this reason, the Company is committed to protecting and promoting human resource values and practices, striving to continuously improve and develop the individual skills and knowledge of its workforce.

 The Company is committed to promoting and consolidating a culture focused on safety, achieved by developing awareness of potential risks, by ensuring compliance with applicable legislation and by promoting responsible behaviour from its various employees and collaborators.
 In addition, the Company works to preserve, by means of preventative actions of an organisational and technical nature, the health and safety of its diverse workforce.
 The Company guarantees and is fully committed to the protection of the physical and moral integrity of its employees, guaranteeing working conditions that focus on individual respect and that ensure a safe and healthy working environment.

 All the Addressees, in carrying out their various business activities and in line with their applicable roles and responsibilities, are required to manage, record and process data and information in a complete, correct, adequate, accurate and timely manner, and in accordance with applicable laws and internal regulations.

 Data entry and Company accounting, financial and economic practices shall be carried out in accordance with the above principles and with respect to the protection of Company’s data.